 Performance anxiety isn’t technically classified as a psychiatric condition, so there is no specific test or worksheet that can be used to diagnose this.
 However, a provider, or you, can diagnose this by a history of your symptoms alone.

-Just because performance anxiety is not a specific clinically established mental condition does not mean you can’t seek treatment from a medical professional.
+Just because performance anxiety is not a specific clinically established mental condition does not mean you can’t seek treatment from a medical professional or therapist.

 Overcoming Performance Anxiety